Skip to content

 The Road Not Traveled

-Original post date: August 16, 2012 In 1973, fresh out of grad school and after an unhappy spell in law school, unable to land a job teaching in American community colleges, I found two job postings on a UCLA international job bulletin board.
-One was to teach English at a… The Road Not Traveled
+In 1973, fresh out of grad school and after an unhappy spell in law school, unable to land a job teaching in American community colleges, I found two job postings on a UCLA international job bulletin board.
+One was to teach English at a brand new university in Constantine, Algeria.… The Road Not Traveled

 I Saw Samuel Beckett